-Above: on that list the Amanero should appear.
+Above: on that list the Amanero should appear under INTERNAL SPEAKERS.

 Next thing to check is MIDI SETTINGS of the MAC computer.
-We go to the top right corner of the screen and press SPOTLIGHT :
+We go to the top right corner of the screen and press SPOTLIGHT (Loupe):

-We type MIDI SETUP and enter.
+We type in the search line MIDI SETUP and -> enter.